 Now that HCS is a CIO (Charitable Incorporated Organisation) we have updated our Constitution and Rules and created various policies to ensure our governance is fit for purpose.
 Please click on any of the links below to access the relevant document.
 HCS Constitution HCS Rules

 During the 2016-17 season and the early part of the 2017-18 season we conducted a survey to see how members thought we should be aiming for in the future.
-If you would like to read the various consultation documents please contact Secretary Ruth and they can be emailed to you.
+If you would like to read the various consultation documents please contact the Secretary and they can be emailed to you.